She stumbled to the gate, her soul broken and tattered. Her hands grasped for the gate as her knees collapsed, smacking the ground.

 “It’s so dark out there.”
 She said pensively and then said, “and here.”
 She said looking down at her heart.

 She folded her knees to her chest and rested her arms on top.
-Then, burying her face in her arms, she sunk into the gates behind her and cried.
+Then, burying her face in her arms.
+She sunk into the gates behind her and cried.

 Her mind wandered to when she and her Savior were close — as if they were dance partners with their feet moving in sync.
 But as time went on, she’d gotten distracted.
 She let too many things pull at her attention.
 Suddenly she was going from here to there with no rhyme or reason.
 Her eyes were off her Savior and on all the things she had to do and all things she wasn’t.